Ignatius-code1/code-challenge-3/README.md

 # My Blog App
-Author : Ignatius Macharia Waweru
+Author: Ignatius Macharia Waweru .
-A simple blog application to view, add, edit, and delete blog posts.
+A modern blog application to view, add, edit, and delete blog posts.
 Built with vanilla JavaScript, HTML, CSS, and powered by a mock REST API using `json-server`.

 ## Features
 - View all blog post titles and images
 - Click a post to see its details
-- Add a new blog post
+- Add a new blog post (POST)
-- Edit and update a post
+- Edit and update a post (PATCH)
-- Delete a post
+- Delete a post (DELETE)
-- Responsive and modern UI
+- Responsive and modern UI (two-column layout)
+- Shows the first post's details on page load

 ## Setup Instructions

 ### 1. Clone or Download the Repository

 ```
-git clone git@github.com:Ignatius-code1/code-challenge-3.git
+git clone <your-repo-url>
 cd code-challenge-3
 ```

 ### 2. Install Dependencies

-Install `json-server` globally if you haven't:
+Install `json-server` locally (already in devDependencies):

 ```
-npm install -g json-server@0.17.4
+npm install
 ```

 ### 3. Start the Backend (Mock API)

 ```
-json-server db.json
+npm run server
 ```

 This will start the API at `http://localhost:3000`.